Kim Field & The Perfect Gentlemen

 Kim field

 Internationally celebrated harmonica player, guitarist and singer Kim Field began his musical career in New York City, where he worked with the Sting Rays, a group managed by Grammy winner Phil Schaap.
 Returning to his hometown of Seattle, he teamed up with Isaac Scott, appearing on two albums with the legendary guitarist.
 Field spent several years fronting the Slamhound Hunters, whose performances and recordings were strongly received in both Europe and the United States.
 In recent years, Field has performed and recorded steadily with his celebrated Seattle-based band, the Mighty Titans of Tone.
 During his long career Field has appeared on bills with such rhythm and blues legends as Muddy Waters, Stevie Ray Vaughan, Robert Cray, the Fabulous Thunderbirds, Gregg Allman, James Cotton, Otis Rush, John Lee Hooker, Albert Collins, the Righteous Brothers, Walter Horton, and Big Mama Thornton.
 He has appeared at the San Francisco Blues Festival, in New York City’s Central Park, at Portland’s Waterfront Rhythm and Blues Festival, at the Winthrop Rhythm and Blues Festival, and at Seattle’s Bumbershoot Festival, where he was a featured performer seven years running.
-Field’s songs have appeared in the soundtracks of two feature films, and he has been twice nominated for the Washington State Blues Society Hall of Fame.
+Field’s songs have appeared in the soundtracks of two feature films.
+Field is also the author of Harmonicas, Harps and Heavy Breathing (Rowman and Littlefield) and co-author of The Blues Dream of Billy Boy Arnold (University of Chicago Press).

 vyasa dodson—guitar, vocals